4th Cavalry Regiment (United States): Campaign against the Cheyenne of 1857

 On 29 July 1857, the Regiment caught up with the Cheyenne on the bank of the Solomon River.
 As the two groups paused within about a mile of each other, the cavalry commander, Col. E.V.
 Sumner, gave the command "Gallop march."
 Both groups approached each other at full speed.
-Col. Sumner then commanded "Sling carbines!
+Col. Sumner then commanded, "Sling carbines!
 Draw Sabers!
 Charge."
-It was the first time sabres had been used in the West.
+It was the first time sabers had been used in the West.
 The astonished Indians, whose medicine, administered by holy men before the battle, protected them from carbines but not from sabers, became terrified when they saw the sabers.
 They pivoted and ran as fast as their horses would carry them away from the troopers.
 The chase lasted for about seven miles before the Indians, having faster horses, pulled ahead too far for the cavalry to follow.
 During the brief fighting that took place during the chase, two troopers were killed and nine, including Lieutenant J.E.B.
 Stuart (the future Confederates' most famous cavalry general during the Civil War), were wounded.
-An estimated nine Indians were killed on the field and an unknown number were wounded.
-The cavalry wounded and a detachment of infantry were left behind in a makeshift fort while the rest of the 1st Cavalry followed the Indians as best they could.
+An estimated nine Indians were killed on the field, and an unknown number were wounded.
+The cavalry was wounded, and a detachment of infantry was left behind in a makeshift fort while the rest of the 1st Cavalry followed the Indians as best they could.

 This engagement was the climax of The Cheyenne Expedition, which began two and a half months earlier at Ft.
 Leavenworth, Kansas.
-After the battle the regiment left the wounded, including J.E.B.
-Stuart and one company of infantry, and followed the trail of the Cheyenne south towards the Arkansas river.
-They found and destroyed a large abandoned village that had recently been occupied but were not able to catch the rapidly dispersing Indians.
+After the battle, the regiment left the wounded, including J.E.B.
+Stuart and one company of infantry, and followed the trail of the Cheyenne south towards the Arkansas River.
+They found and destroyed a large abandoned village that had recently been occupied, but were not able to catch the rapidly dispersing Indians.
 The regiment received orders to split up and send four companies under Major Sedgewick to join Col. Albert Sidney Johnston at Fort Kearney to become part of the Utah Expedition, while the other two companies were to proceed to Fort Leavenworth under Col. Sumner.
-However, before reaching Fort Kearney Major Sedgewick received further orders to return to Fort Leavenworth to rejoin the rest of the regiment.
+However, before reaching Fort Kearney, Major Sedgewick received further orders to return to Fort Leavenworth to rejoin the rest of the regiment.